-We have audited the Remuneration Report included in pages 10 to 14 of the Directors' report for the year ended 31 December 2021.
+We have audited the Remuneration Report included in the Directors' report for the year ended 31 December 2022.

-In our opinion, the Remuneration Report of Terramin Australia Limited, for the year ended 31 December 2021 complies with section 300A of the Corporations Act 2001.
+In our opinion, the Remuneration Report of Terramin Australia Limited, for the year ended 31 December 2022 complies with section 300A of the Corporations Act 2001.